WeiDUorg/elkhound/README.md

 - `-DOCAML=OFF` or you need to have an OCaml distribution installed
 - `-DCMAKE_BUILD_TYPE=Release` for executables without debug info

+If you are building on Cygwin, you may want to add the following line to your .bashrc:
+`export CMAKE_LEGACY_CYGWIN_WIN32=0`

 ## Additional information

 [http://scottmcpeak.com/elkhound/](http://scottmcpeak.com/elkhound/)